OAGi/Score/docs/user_guide/index.rst

    5. The *Branch* filter that allows for filtering BIEs based on their release.
 To do this:

-      1. Choose the release you would like to view from the “Branch” drop-down list near the top-left of the page.
-It should be noted that any change in the *Branch* filter of a BIE-related page (i.e., the “BIE”, “Create a BIE”, “Copy BIE” and “Express BIE” pages) is stored and used across all BIE-related pages.
+      1. Choose the release you would like to view from the "Branch" drop-down list near the top-left of the page.
+It should be noted that any change in the *Branch* filter of a BIE-related page (i.e., the "BIE", "Create a BIE", "Copy BIE" and "Express BIE" pages) is stored and used across all BIE-related pages.
-         The “Code List” page is also BIE-related only if it is visited via “View/Edit Code List” under the “BIE” menu.
+         The "Code List" page is also BIE-related only if it is visited via "View/Edit Code List" under the "BIE" menu.

 4. Click the checkbox locate next to the BIE you want to edit.
 Or, if you want to view the BIE details, click on its Property Term or its